donnachab/jam/public/spec.md

 # High-Level Feature Specification & Analysis

 This document serves as the master checklist for the website's functionality.
 It has been updated to reflect the completed refactoring work.
+Test.

 ---
 ## 1. General / Site-wide